krishaamer/green-filter-research/research/literature/fintech.md

 -   @johnfullertonRegenerativeBusinessPart2022: “human civilization is
     embedded in the biosphere”

+## Ecological Econonomics {#ecological-econonomics}

+-   Prosperity Without Growth book
+-   Capital misallocation
+-   Securitization
+-   @johnfullertonJohnFullertonWhen2011: John Fullerton: Balance
+    effiency with resliency so the whole system doesn’t become brittle and break.
+-   Simon Kuznets: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what.”
+-   **Kate Raworth**
+-   @jacksonProsperityGrowthFoundations2017

 ### Sustainable Finance {#sustainable-finance}

 -   Money connects all industries.
 People want to shop, save, invest